Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Orange: Look for burnt orange colors.
 Think fall orange: autumn leaves and pumpkins.
 Orange is associated with Halloween.
 This color is associated with yang, so don't go overboard with it.
 It should be used to entice not to annoy or be kitsch.

 - Yellow: Think cat eyes, a yellow moon hanging in the sky, or yellowed piano keys.
 Yellow is a nice midway color.
 I would use it in shared spaces like the living room.
-It makes for a good accent color, but for a Scorpio home I wouldn't dominate a room with yellow.
+It makes for a good accent color, but for a Scorpio home, I wouldn't dominate a room with yellow.
 Scorpio likes things in pale shades, dark hues, and muted tones.
 They want things to look smooth not neon.

-- Green: this color corresponds better with spring than fall.
+- Green: This color corresponds better with spring than fall.
 It is the opposite of Scorpio's color palette, so I wouldn't use any bright greens.
 This color takes away from fall elements.
 The saturation should be pulled out of it.
-Green should be dark or subtle, more like a gray.
+Green should be dark or subtle, more like gray.
 Forest green makes sense.

 - White: This color looks too clean and innocent for Scorpio's liking.
 If it's pale like the moon it might work, but I think it would be better to opt for gray or silver instead of white.
 It can be used to contrast blacks.
 It could also give off an ethereal vibe.
 Scorpio isn't really about contrasts though, that's something Cancer does.
 Scorpio is looking for merge points and to keep things fairly streamlined and solid.
 Their house is smooth and seamless.
-(The key word I keep using is smooth.)
+(The keyword I keep using is smooth.)

 Feng Shui Elements

 Water nourishes wood by helping trees and plants to grow.

 Wood nourishes fire by helping the flames to grow and giving it a path.